lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 ### Run and shell

 You have two ways to specify commands.
 One is `shell` that assumes shell commands as shown before.
-The other is `run` that instead directly takes python code (N.B.: Careful it's python3!).
+The other is `run` that instead directly takes python code (Careful it's python3!).

 For example the copy of the file as in the previous example can be done in the following way.